 Stacey Abrams warns not to expect a U.S. presidential winner on Election Night

-The public health crisis has drawn litigation in dozens of states from both major parties.
-Democrats and voting rights groups have pushed voting by mail as a safer option to cast ballots during the pandemic, while President Donald Trump and his allies have proclaimed without evidence that expanded voting by mail will lead to widespread fraud.
-Abrams, once considered a possible running mate for Democratic presidential candidate Joe Biden, said cuts in Postal Service overtime imposed by Louis DeJoy, a new Trump-appointed postmaster general, may cause delays in service as voting by mail ramps up.
+The widespread use of mail ballots thanks to the coronavirus pandemic will likely cause significant delays in tallying results.
+In many states, they can arrive after Election Day, and officials must open them by hand and verify signatures.
+Already this year, some primary elections held mostly by mail have remained unsettled for weeks after Election Day.
+Abrams, once considered a possible running mate for Democratic presidential candidate Joe Biden, said cuts in Postal Service overtime imposed by Louis DeJoy, a new postmaster general appointed by President Donald Trump, may further exacerbate delays in service.

 "And so my admonition is that we have to approach Nov.
 3 with patience," Abrams said.
-A Postal Service spokesman said last week the agency was taking steps to increase operational efficiency and ensure prompt and reliable service.
+Responding to concerns that the cost-cutting steps under DeJoy has led to a slowdown in mail deliveries, a Postal Service spokesman said last week the agency was taking steps to increase operational efficiency and ensure prompt and reliable service.

-Several primaries this year experienced long delays in counting and naming winners because of the mail-in ballots.
-Ballots from New York's June 23 primary are still being counted in some undecided races, including a congressional contest.
-Abrams said states hurt by the economic collapse lack the resources to handle a deluge of mail-in ballots, and are going to need to determine whose ballot should be questioned and who needs to provide additional information.

 'VOTER SUPPRESSION' THE ISSUE Election experts say voter fraud of any kind, including incidents related to mail-in ballots, is extremely rare.